PrinciplesDotDev/principles/logic-in-positive.md

 +++
-Categories = ["Process"]
-Description = ""
-Tags = ["style"]
-title = "Logic should be in the positive"
+principle = "Logic should be in the positive" description = "Logic should in general be asking the question \"Is this true?\" instead of \"Is this not true?\"" category = "Process" tags = ["style"] license = "CC BY-SA 4.0" allow_dual_licensing_to_GPLv3 = true authors= [] contributors = ["github:AdamCraven"]
 +++

 Logic should in general be asking the question "Is this true?" instead of "Is this not true?"

 ## Why

-* Logic written in the positive can be comprehended more quickly.
+- Logic written in the positive can be comprehended more quickly.
 This is especially true when there are multiple negative statements.

 ## How

-* Write logic that asks: Is this true?
+- Write logic that asks: Is this true?

 ## Content

 ### Example